electron/electronjs.org-old/data/blog/8-week-cadence.md

 One plus of more frequent releases is having _smaller_ releases.
 We understand that upgrading Electron's major versions can be difficult; we hope that, by releasing more frequently, we can introduce fewer major Chromium and Node changes, as well as fewer breaking changes, per release.

-#### ❓ Will Electron extend the number of supported LTS versions?
+#### ❓ Will Electron extend the number of supported versions?

-For the remainder of 2021, we will also be extending our LTS support policy from the latest three versions to the latest four versions of Electron.
+For the remainder of 2021, we will also be extending our supported version policy from the latest three versions to the latest four versions of Electron.
 When the 8 week cadence begins in 2022, we'll continue to [support the latest three major versions](https://www.electronjs.org/docs/tutorial/support#supported-versions), as well as the beta, alpha and nightly release.

 ## Questions?